 - Heat your oil in a large pan.
 When a piece of spinach instantly sizzles when added to the oil, you're good to go.

 - Depending on how much you are making, you may need to cook the shredded spinach in batches.

-- Drain cooked crispy spinach on paper towels and season with a little salt.
+- Drain cooked crispy spinach on paper towels.
+It should crisp right up once out of the oil.
+Season with a little salt.